overdc/INFO613/submission/README.txt

    was in this current directory.
 If there is a failure, the page will report this failure.

-That is all you need to know to run the Database project.
+That is all you need to do to run the Database project.
 If you have any questions you can send us an email:
 	Justin Kambic: jek5104@gmail.com
 	Dustin Overmiller: overmillerdc@gmail.com